ARMmbed/mbed-os-5-docs/docs/api/connectivity/bluetooth/BLE_services.md

 # BLE Services

 Mbed OS BLE implementation isn't bundled with any BLE services.
 Services are in an external repository.
-Please got to:
+Please go to:
 - [ble-services](https://github.com/ARMmbed/mbed-os-experimental-ble-services)

 This is a community led effort to provide implementations of services both from the official BLE spec and user defined